 A brainstorming tool we use to help teams suss out a situation like the above is the “All People Statement” from the Results Based Accountability framework.
 The purpose of using this statement is to help expose who tends to be excluded from experiences like the one you’re developing, by imagining an ideal condition of being for all people, and then seeing where that statement proves false.
 An example of an All People Statement applied to the earlier example would be:

 “All People have access to the resources needed to get their writing published.”

 When you use the All People Statement in this way, it exposes the reality that all people do not currently have access to the resources necessary to get their writing published.
 The next question would be, “Who does not typically have access to opportunities in the publishing world?”
 You and your team would start to brainstorm different communities with limited access.
-As we follow this process, we’ll see there are many additional marginalized groups beyond the blanket term “women” who we might not have considered.
+As we follow this process, we’ll see there are many additional misrepresented groups beyond the blanket term “women” who we might not have considered.
 For example, women of color, lower-income folks, people without higher degrees, etc. The point is, you can start to see who you might be excluding, and then you have the opportunity to ask yourself why.